autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 To use the enhanced method using `Subscription->take()`, you need to do two things below basically.

-1. prevent calling a callback function when a topic message is received
+1. Prevent calling a callback function when a topic message is received
 2. call `take()` method of Subscription object when a topic message is needed

 You can see an example of the typical usage of `take()` method in [ros2_subscription_examples/simple_examples/src